eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 introduce in the following sections.

 We distinguish between the ``typed API`` and the ``untyped API``.
-In the Typed API the underlying data type is made apparent by typed pointers or references to some data type T (often a template parameter). this allows working with the data in an C++ idiomatic and type-safe way and should be preferred whenever possible.
+In the Typed API the underlying data type is made apparent by typed pointers or references to some data type T (often a template parameter).
+This allows working with the data in an C++ idiomatic and type-safe way and should be preferred whenever possible.

 The Untyped API provides opaque (i.e. void) pointers to data, which is flexible and efficient but also requires that